 - in a foreign country (normally at a U.S. Embassy or Consulate); and

 - sign an oath of renunciation

 - pay a $2,350.00 fee

 Americans cannot effectively renounce their citizenship by mail, through an agent, or while in the United States because of the provisions of section 349(a) (5) of the Immigration and Nationality Act.
 Renunciations that do not meet the conditions described above have no legal effect.
-In fact, U.S. courts have held certain attempts to renounce U.S. citizenship to be ineffective on a variety of grounds, as discussed below.
+Expatriation can never be exercised by another person, including parents and/ or legal guardians.